| This DVD features seven historic and interesting films from TWA, American Airlines, United Airlines, T.A.T. Maddux Airlines and Pan American.

 Two versions of this film are presented, one is the silent version and the other is a lesser visual quality copy of the sound version.
 Both films are enormously interesting to aviation buffs because they feature T.A.T Maddux Air-Lines with a very young Col. Charles A. Lindbergh as Chairman of the Technical Committee of T.A.T.
 Maddux Airlines, Clement M. Keys, Chairman of the Board of Transcontinental Air Transport, Inc. and Jack Maddux, President of T.A.T.
 Maddux airlines.

 T.A.T. latter went on to become part of TWA but launched the first major effort at transcontinental transportation, in conjunction with the Pennsylvania Railroad.
 The route was from New York to Los Angles and passengers flew during the day and road the train at night.
-Starting in New York City, passengers would have an overnight trip, by train, to Columbus, Ohio.
-There passengers were taken to the airport and would fly all day to Waynoka, Oklahoma to board a train that would travel all night to Clovis, New Mexico, to once again have the passengers board a Ford Tri-motor, that would take the passengers the remaining distance to Los Angeles.
 The total trip from New York to Los Angeles would require just a bit less than 48 hours.

 This film features the Ford Tri-Motor aircraft "Tin Goose" and we get to see some fabulous shots of the cockpit and passenger cabin.
 Runtime: Sound Version: 20 Minutes, Silent Version: 34 minutes.